SnpM/remote-cloud-shell/README.md

 ## Overview

-Google Cloud Shell is a cloud-based command-line environment that provides instant access to a Debian instance with 5GB of persistent storage and a variety of pre-installed tools.
+Google Cloud Shell provides instant access to a Debian instance with 5GB of persistent storage and a variety of pre-installed tools.

 **Remote - Cloud Shell** is a VS Code extension that enables users to connect to their Google Cloud Shell instance as their remote development environment.
 It generates SSH commands and configs and integrates these with Remote-SSH configuration.